-Recommendations: Maintain LFH program as per 2021-22 Operational Plan but increase funding to wild horse control.
+Recommendations: Maintain LFH program as per 2023-24 Operational Plan utilising to some extent private contractors and DPIRD when staff become available.

 Wild Dogs

 Overview: The KRBA runs two aerial baiting programs a year to support the individual ground baiting programs run by pastoral stations.
 They are usually programmed for April and September to avoid rains that will render the baits useless.
 The programs are coordinated by a contractor.
 In addition to the baiting service the contractor also provides according to the demand bait injection courses for pastoralists as part of the baiting service provided by the KRBA.